ddnexus/pagy/README.md

 `master` is the latest rubygem-published release (plus changes that don't affect the actual gem behavior, e.g. doc, tests).
 You should use it as the base branch for pull requests, because it will not be force-rebased.

 `dev` is the development branch that is kept rebased on top of `master`, so expect it to be force-rebased (i.e. do not use it as the base for your commits).
 Use `dev` as a preview for trying the new code that will be merged in the next release, but please, don't use it as the base branch for pull requests.

+## Credits

+Many thansk to:

+- [Imaginary Cloud](https://www.imaginarycloud.com), for continually publishing high-interest articles and helping share Pagy through their fantastic blog
+- [JetBrains](http://www.jetbrains.com) for their free OpenSource license
+- [The Contributors](https://github.com/ddnexus/pagy/graphs/contributors) for all the smart code and suggestions merged in the project
+- [The Stargazers](https://github.com/ddnexus/pagy/stargazers) for showing their support

 ## License